How to make the best use of Big Data?

 Big Data Technologies

-A scale of big data application
+A scale of applications

 Big Data technologies enable many activities – from real-time data analysis to batch processing.

 As the amount of data coming from the Internet of Things devices increases, the importance of so-called edge computing is also growing.
-This means carrying out big data analyses in a dispersed way.
+This means carrying out analyses in a dispersed way.
 Data is processed “close to its source”.

 This reduces the amount of information transmitted over the network and, as a consequence, also decreases the required storage space, because some operations can be performed at an earlier stage.